PatrickJS/cli-book/chapter-one/chapter-one.md

 	PHLMLAMEAD:~/code$ _

-This time the correct arguments were provided so the command successfuly ran.
+This time the correct arguments were provided so the command successfully ran.
 You can confirm this by running `ls`, and you will see the directory that you just created.

-##Basic navigation
+## Basic Navigation

 We've talked about the current working directory quite a bit, and how you are always in a directory when you in the terminal.
 If you want to navigate to a different directory, you will need to learn about the `cd` command.